Title: The Beast and the Bethany

 Ebenezer Tweezer is a youthful 511-year-old.
 He keeps a beast in the attic of his mansion, who he feeds all manner of things (including performing monkeys, his pet cat and the occasional cactus) and in return the beast vomits out presents for Ebenezer, as well as potions which keep him young and beautiful.
 But the beast grows ever greedier, and soon only a nice, juicy child will do.
 So when Ebenezer encounters orphan Bethany, it seems like (everlasting) life will go on as normal.
 But Bethany is not your average orphan . . .

 This was such a quick read because I just couldn’t stop.
 I honestly wasn’t sure where this would go but I loved the journey.

 At first, I wasn’t quite sure that I was going to like the characters because they are not the most likable.
 I think it’s what I loved the most about this book because it was so fun to see their character development by the end.
-I loved the fact that he chooses and Orphan.
-He goes into this place and leaving saddened, which really shines a light on reality.
-Orphans need love to.
+I loved the fact that he chooses an Orphan.
+He goes into this place and leaves saddened, which really shines a light on reality.
+Orphans need love too.
 It really helps you understand the reason Bethany is the way she is.

 There were so many great lessons for children in this book but it was done in such a funny way.
 It does get a little dark at times but it was done in such a silly way that it is perfectly acceptable for kids.
 I loved how Bethany just worms her way into Ebenezer’s life.
 Their back and forth was really funny.
 One is trying to out-whit the other pretty much the whole book.
-I mean, isn’t that what parenting is all about anyways?
-You trying to out-whit your child day to day?
+I mean, isn’t that what parenting is all about anyway?
+Are you trying to out-whit your child day today?
 My kid is only over 1 but he’s testing my brain daily. haha.